MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop-for-teams-set-up.md

 - One-touch dial
     - If you have an integrated Teams room, you can use the one-touch dial capabilities offered by your partner (without needing to type any dial string).

-Finally, engaeg with Teams users in your meetings using audio, video, and content sharing.
+Finally, engage with Teams users in your meetings using audio, video, and content sharing.